 - Embed forms with ease

-Zapier is my go-to platform for automating any workflow that I need as part of my marketing stack for side projects, startups I work on, companies I help consult or for any use case really for business operations.
+Zapier is my go-to no code platform for automating any workflow that I need as part of my marketing stack for side projects, startups I work on, companies I help consult or for any use case really for business operations.

 Zapier is easily in my top 10 tools of all time for running a business or startup.
 What's amazing is the ever evolving library of "Zaps" or tools they work with to form integrations between various tools.